libp2p/specs/RFC/0002-signed-envelopes.md

 Domain strings may be any valid UTF-8 string, but should be fairly short and descriptive of their use case, for example `"libp2p-routing-record"`.

-## Type Hinting
+## Payload Type Information

 The envelope record can contain an arbitrary byte string payload, which will need to be interpreted in the context of a specific use case.
-To assist in "hydrating" the payload into an appropriate domain object, we include a "type hint" field.
-The type hint consists of a [multicodec][multicodec] code, optionally followed by an arbitrary byte sequence.
+To assist in "hydrating" the payload into an appropriate domain object, we include a "payload type" field.
+This field consists of a [multicodec][multicodec] code, optionally followed by an arbitrary byte sequence.

 This allows very compact type hints that contain just a multicodec, as well as "path" multicodecs of the form `/some/thing`, using the ["namespace" multicodec](https://github.com/multiformats/multicodec/blob/master/table.csv#L23), whose binary value is equivalent to the UTF-8 `/` character.

+Use of the payload type field is encouraged, but the field may be left empty without invalidating the envelope.

 ## Wire Format